Short haired verses Long haired: So what's the difference? It really is a matter of preference. I love both!!!!

 Pros: Maintenance is next to zero.
 The occasional bath seems to be all they need and is recommenced as excessive bathing can cause skin irritation.
 Grooming is more about finishing off and removing old hair rather than essential maintenance.

 Cons: My dogs are soft!!
 As house dogs, they really don't like the cold much and during the cooler nights, I put coats on them.
-However there are plenty of shorthairs featured in photos among the show so I guess its all about the environment in which they are raised.
+However there are plenty of shorthairs featured in photos among the snow so I guess it's all about the environment in which they are raised.

 Pros: The coat is easily managed and requires minimal grooming.
 A quick brush over once a week ensures that the older coat is removed.
 Easy as pie!!!!
 Bathing is as per the short hair.
 The long hairs tolerate the cooler weather better.

 Cons: The warmer weather is not tolerated as well as the short hair.
-The occasional knot can form behind the ears so a quick weekly brush through will sort that.
+The occasional knot can form behind the ears so a quick weekly brush sorts that.
 I find that the feathers between the toes can sometimes make gripping a smooth floor interesting.
-A quick trim soon sorts that.
+Some people trim the toe hair or put in floor runners for better grip.